 - Any other unauthenticated method of communication.

-If you have questions about whether a digital approval method is appropriate to use, please consult with your unit’s Business Office.
+For questions about appropriate digital approval methods, consult with your unit’s Business Office.

-Parties should use secure electronic signature applications (e.g., DocuSign, Adobe Sign) designed to meet the legal requirements for electronic signatures to authenticate electronic signatures.
-This guidance does not expand the authority of any employee on campus to sign NC State or departmental contracts, letters of intent, MOUs, or other agreements requiring an NC State signature.
+- This guidance does not expand the authority of any NC State employee to sign NC State or departmental contracts, letters of intent, memorandums of understanding, or other agreements requiring an NC State signature.

-Should you have any questions about signing NC State contracts, please contact the Office of General Counsel.
+- For questions about signing NC State contracts, contact the Office of General Counsel.

-If you have questions about using electronic signature tools, please contact the NC State Help Desk via the IT Service Portal.
+- For questions about using electronic signature tools, contact the NC State Help Desk via the NC State IT Service Portal.